The Magic Ring

 The film was well-received and won some awards.
 It was later included in Nosyrev's excellent 1987 feature, "Laughter and Grief by the White Sea".

-Since 2019, a good HD scan of the original negative has been made in the original frame rate.
-The above version is the older scan in the slightly-too-fast 25fps TV frame rate.
+The first video above is the 2019 HD scan in the original frame rate (24fps).
+The second video is the older scan in the slightly-too-fast 25fps TV frame rate, but more saturated colours.

 Awards: